mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

   TIMESTEP: 0.0001
 ```

-To enable non-matching grids at the FSI interface with Lagrange multiplier unknowns for constraint enforcement being defined on the fluid side of the interface, we specify the coupling algorihtm `COUPALGO` as `"iter_mortar_monolithicfluidsplit"`.
+To enable non-matching grids at the FSI interface with Lagrange multiplier unknowns for constraint enforcement being discretized on the fluid side of the interface, we specify the coupling algorihtm `COUPALGO` as `"iter_mortar_monolithicfluidsplit"`.
 The setting `SECONDORDER: true` yields a 2nd order conversion between displacements and velocities at the FSI interface.
 We then run the simulation with a `TIMESTEP` of `0.0001` up to a maximum simulation time `MAXTIME` of `0.001`.